crunchy-devops/jenkins-pic/FIRST_JOBS.md

 ## Change admin password
 click on admin in a left upper right hand side of a screen
 Hit configure
-and change the password by pressing  apply and save
+and change the password
+go to Defined time zone.
+Select Europe/Paris apply and save
+You got some error so you need to login in again using your new password

 ## First jobs
 We are going to set up our first jobs